With winter at hand, the virus whips up winds of uncertainty | Federal News Network

 “I worry about when it gets cold, and now people are going to want to be on the bus more because they don’t want to walk to the train,” she says.

-Novelist Laura Ingalls Wilder titled one of her “Little House” books “The Long Winter.”
+Novelist Laura Ingalls Wilder, chronicler of the American pioneer era, titled one of her “Little House” books “The Long Winter.”
 Barbara Mayes Boustead, an Omaha-based meteorologist instructor with NOAA, used Wilder’s writing as inspiration to co-develop the “Accumulated Winter Season Severity Index.”

 “In Laura’s story, really, the winter is that antagonist out there, that thing that’s preventing them from getting what they need.
 In the world we’re in this year, I don’t know if COVID is the compounding factor or the antagonist here,” Mayes Boustead says.
 “It may be that COVID is the antagonist, and then the winter, should it be severe in some places, could be a compounding factor.”

-That’s playing out in rural eastern Pennsylvania, where English teacher Kerry Palumbo, 52, had been heading into work every day at Palmerton High School.
-Palmerton, which Palumbo describes as “like Brigadoon” for its small-town charm, has had many of the area’s cases because of its commuting culture and proximity to ski areas.
+That’s playing out in rural eastern Pennsylvania, where English teacher Kerry Palumbo, 52, had been heading into work every day at Palmerton High School to instruct a mixture of in-person and virtual students.
+Palmerton, which Palumbo describes as “like Brigadoon” for its small-town charm, has had many of the area’s cases because of its commuting culture and its proximity to ski areas.

 Palumbo’s entire family — she has parents in their 70s, two children in college and siblings who telecommute — had hoped to meet for Christmas.